 Injured workers benefit because they have less disruption to their family, social and work life, they build improved physical condition and confidence and feel greater job security.
 Rehabilitation in the workplace also means regular contact with the worker about their recovery.

-An injured worker receiving compensation under s.232 of the Workers Compensation & Rehabilitation Act 2003 Qld must legally participate in appropriate rehabilitation and suitable duties.
+An injured worker receiving compensation workers compensation legislation must legally participate in appropriate rehabilitation and suitable duties.
 Workers' benefits may be suspended if they do not participate.